PerfectStorms/BE-03/module02/lesson04_access_modifiers/README.md

 a quantity of your instances.

 ### 3. Change variables.
 Create a class Lion with variable "name".
-Change the value of "name" creating special method (exclude a setter).
+Change the value of "name" by creating a special method (exclude the setter).

 ### 4. Give the answer without using JVM.
 What would be displayed in the console?